EyasuTeshome/shifttracker/mock-interviews/how-to-analyze-your-performance-in-a-mock-interview-v2.md

  After your mock interview, we recommend that you gather feedback on your performance.
 The best time to do this is at the end of the interview by asking questions to your interviewer.
 To help you get this feedback, we have created a template below with a list of questions you can use.

 To prepare to gather feedback about your interview skills, begin by familiarizing yourself with the different aspects you can ask.
 Although you don't know what will happen during the session, you can already choose some questions that seem helpful.
-Of course, once you complete the interview, you might identify that other questions are more relevant, and you can modify your selection.
+Of course, once you complete the interview, you might identify other questions are more relevant and you can modify your selection.

 - [Template for gathering feedback after your mock interview](https://docs.google.com/document/d/1Sn8qSJxr1RHhsyCQo33XfpLeXOt_HTKbHo57mBCFs3k/edit#heading=h.jhld1jrenkcg)